Backup and Recovery

 Who uses backup and recovery, and why?

-Enterprises of all sizes rely on backup and recovery to maintain business continuity.
+Enterprises of all sizes rely on data backup and recovery to maintain business continuity.
 In the event that their business data is lost, they can get back up and running by restoring data from a backup copy.

 Government regulations require companies to store and archive electronic records without alteration.
 A backup and recovery process also enables enterprises to maintain legal and regulatory compliance.